mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 #### Defining A New Source Stage
 Creating a new source stage is similar to defining any other stage with a few differences.
 First we will be subclassing `SingleOutputSource`, second the required methods are just the `name` property method and the `_build_source` method.

 In this example we will create a source that reads messages from a [RabbitMQ](https://www.rabbitmq.com/) queue using the [pika](https://pika.readthedocs.io/en/stable/#) client for Python.
-For simplicity we will assume that authentication is not required for our RabbitMQ exchange and the body of the RabbitMQ messages will be json formatted, however both authentication and support for other formats could be easily added later.
+For simplicity we will assume that authentication is not required for our RabbitMQ exchange and the body of the RabbitMQ messages will be JSON formatted, however both authentication and support for other formats could be easily added later.

 The `_build_source` method is similar to the the `_build_single` method it receives an instance of the pipeline segment, however unlike in the previous examples source stages don't have parent stages as such `_build_source` doesn't receive a `StreamPair` however it does return a `StreamPair`.
 In this case we will define a node method `source_generator`, rather than calling `make_node` in our previous examples for a source stage we will instead call `make_source`.
 ```python